liambaker10/SHEAA/README.md

 ### Manual Error Injection

 This can be used as a benchmark to see which nodes are more or less resilient against bit flip errors.
-For Example, here is our non error injected output with the input "Alex Fink wears hats"
+For Example, here is our non error injected output from BART with the input "Alex Fink wears hats"
 ```python
 #Generated text: Alex Fink wears hats.
 He also wears a lot of other hats, including a hat on his head.
 It's just one of many hats he's worn over the years.
 Click through the gallery to see more photos of him in a variety of hats and other items of clothing.
 ```